 Free Use of Space

-It was inspiring to learn that in most cases the use of the libraries’ meeting rooms is free of charge.
+It was inspiring to learn that in most cases the use of the libraries’ flexible meeting spaces is free of charge.
 SJCPL waives its fee for non-profits and individuals up to 8 hours a month if they have a library card.
 It charges $35 for for-profit organizations and individuals holding a private event such as a baby shower.
 BPL does not charge any fee at all.

 Other Interesting Facts and Figures